pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Finished the Bootstrap 3 section of the Udemy Web Developer Bootcamp.

 **Thoughts:** Easy peasy.
 But I'll need to review this stuff, of course.

+### Day 24: June 26, 2019, Wednesday

+**Today's Progress**: Started the freeCodeCamp Personal Portfolio project, but ended up cleaning up the Product Landing Page project.
+Hit a snag with the navbar covering up hashtag link content.

+**Thoughts:** I searched for solutions to the navbar/hashtag cover problem, but none of them work.
+There's something fundamental I'm not understanding.